ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ![](/media/screen-shot-2020-01-12-at-21.30.16.png)

-In your CI build system you can simply build the test stage of your docker images.
+In your CI build system you can simply build the test stage of your docker images to run unit tests.

 ```
 docker build --target test --tag demo/client:test ./client